Seq # 430020010

 Imago

-This large species is easily identified by the unique black pattern on a pale yellowish ground colour.
-Apart from the blackish accentuated veins, the wings have a dark base and a dark subterminal band, on the hindwing, this subterminal band has a series of blue spots with a red eyespot in the tornus.
-Wing length: 32–41mm.
+Wing length 32–41mm.
+This large species is easily identified by its unique black pattern on a pale yellowish ground colour.
+Apart from the blackish accentuated veins, the wings have a dark base and a dark subterminal band.
+On the hindwing, this subterminal band has a series of blue spots with a red eyespot in the tornus.

 Museum specimens